katastrophe-codes/Read-Radar/README.md

 ## Project Structure
 app.py: Contains the Streamlit frontend for the recommendation system.

-notebook.ipynb: Jupyter Notebook with step-by-step documentation, providing insights into the development process.
+ReadRadarProject.ipynb: Jupyter Notebook with step-by-step documentation, providing insights into the development process.

 datasets: These need to be accessed via this link https://mengtingwan.github.io/data/goodreads.html#datasets

-presentation.pptx: PowerPoint presentation providing a user-friendly overview of the project journey.
+Read-Radar.pptx: PowerPoint presentation providing a user-friendly overview of the project journey.

 ## License
 This project is licensed under the MIT License.